 algodón nativo, pima, tangüis

-Imagine the Peruvían selva and the northern coastal valleys,where
+Imagine the Peruvían selva and the northern coastal valleys,where cotton grows

-using pre-Columbian techniques to grow naturally pigmented cotton plants
+pre-Columbian techniques to grow naturally pigmented cotton plants in their small

 touch it - feel it - love it